ahadas/ahadas.github.io/about.md

 Since 2007 I have been contributing to muCommander.
 These days I maintain the project.

 The code is available [here](https://github.com/mucommander).

+## KubeVirt {#kubevirt}
+[KubeVirt](https://kubevirt.io) is an extension to Kubernetes that enables running virtual machines alongside containers within a Kubernetes cluster.

+I have contributed to the KubeVirt project in (roughly) August 2018 to September 2019.

+The code is available [here](https://github.com/kubevirt).

 ## AOP-Awesome
 A multi-DSAL development is a mode of application developemnt where in addition to one or more general purpose languages (e.g., Java, AspectJ), multiple domain-specific aspect languages (DSALs) are used.
 For example, one DSAL (e.g., COOL) may be used for implementing the thread synchronization concern, other for the security concern, etc. [Awesome](http://aop.cslab.openu.ac.il/research/awesome) is an aspect composition framework.
 Awesome makes multi-DSAL development feasible by allowing to compose a variety of aspect mechanisms, each corresponding to a specific DSAL, into a single multi-mechanism weaver.